-In addition, individuals must have sufficient space in the thorax and/or abdominal cavity for the device.
-In the case of the CardioWest™ temporary Total Artificial Heart, this excludes individuals with body surface areas less than 1.7 m2 or who have a distance between the sternum and 10th anterior rib of less than 10 cm as measured by CT [computed tomography] scan.
+In addition, patients must have sufficient space in the thorax and/or abdominal cavity for the device.
+In the case of the CardioWest™ Temporary Total Artificial Heart, this excludes patients with body surface areas less than 1.7 m² or who have a distance between the sternum and 10th anterior rib of less than 10 cm, as measured by CT [computed tomography] scan.

 POLICY HISTORY8/1998: Approved by Medical Policy Advisory Committee (MPAC)

 3/2003: Reviewed by MPAC; Policy title "Ventricular Assist Devices as a Bridge to Heart Transplantation" renamed "Ventricular Assist Devices", LVAD as a "destination" therapy considered investigational.
 FEP exception added